viamrobotics/docs/docs/components/input-controller/_index.md

 ### EventType Field

-A string representing the type of Event that has occured in the [Event Object](#event-object).
+A string representing the type of Event that has occurred in the [Event Object](#event-object).

 - To select for events of all type when registering callback function with [RegisterControlCallback](#registercontrolcallback), you can use `AllEvents` as your `EventType`.
 - The registered function is then called in addition to any other callback functions you've registered, every time an `Event` happens on your controller.